 - 1. Net debt is a capital management measure.
 See Specified Financial Measures in the Advisories. - 2.
 Net debt to funds flow is a supplementary financial measure.
 See Specified Financial Measures in the Advisories. - 3.
-Year end net debt assumes US\$65/bbl WTI and \$2.25/GJ AECO for the remainder of the year.
+Debt to capitalization calculated as of December 31, 2024 values. - 4.
+Year end net debt assumes US\$60/bbl WTI and \$2.50/GJ AECO for the remainder of the year.

 - 1. Net debt and funds flow are capital management measures.
 See Specified Financial Measures in the Advisories. - 2.
 Net debt to funds flow is a supplementary financial measure.
-See Specified Financial Measures in the Advisories. - 3.
-Net debt to funds flow is fourth quarter annualized.
-Adjustments have been made to the reported funds flow figure for 2014 and 2017 due to material acquisitions being completed in the fourth quarter.
+See Specified Financial Measures in the Advisories. - Adjustments have been made to the reported funds flow figure for 2014 and 2017 due to material acquisitions being completed in the fourth quarter.

-- 1. Hedge positions current to July 6, 2025. - Note:
+1. Hedge positions current to May 11, 2025.

+Note
-(i) Prices reported are the weighted average prices for the period.

-(ii) Percent of net royalty volumes hedged are based on Whitecap average production of 297,500 boe/d for 2025 and ~375,000 boe/d for 2026.

-2. Please refer to Whitecap's website at www.wcap.ca/investors/financial-reports for additional hedging disclosure.
+- (i) Prices reported are the weighted average prices for the period. - (ii) Percent of net royalty volumes hedged are based on Whitecap average production of 297,500 boe/d for 2025 and ~380,000 boe/d for 2026. - 2.
+Please refer to Whitecap's website at www.wcap.ca for additional hedging disclosure